opendocsg/slw-judgments-backfill/2007_SGHC_204/report.md

 90     Before proceeding to determine if the s 199(i) _mens rea_ , as interpreted above, has been established by the facts before the court in the present proceedings, it is necessary, first, to consider the extent of appellate review permissible in the present case.

 91     It is trite law that an appellate court has a limited power of review over a trial judge’s findings of fact.
-Indeed, this familiar proposition was set out with acuity by Yong CJ in _Yap Giau Beng Terence v PP_ [1998] 3 SLR 656 (“ _Terence Yap_ ”) at [24], as follows:
+Indeed, this familiar proposition was set out with acuity by Yong CJ in _Yap Giau Beng Terence v PP_ <span class="citation">[1998] 3 SLR 656</span> (“ _Terence Yap_ ”) at [24], as follows:

  It is trite law that an appellate court should be slow to overturn the trial judge’s findings of fact, especially where they hinge on the trial judge’s assessment of credibility and veracity of witnesses, unless they can be shown to be plainly wrong or against the weight of the evidence.